xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Known Issues
 ------------

-  * decimator_config channel count is tested for 4 channels per decimator, few than 4 is untested.
+  * decimator_config channel count is tested for 4 channels per decimator, fewer than 4 is untested.

 .. include:: ../../../CHANGELOG.rst